epfldata/dblab/README.md

 this is LegoBase (published at VLDB 2014), the code in this repository is an entirely new development based on the lessons learned from VLDB 2014, sharing no common code with the previous system.
-[Lego Interpreter](lego-core) consists of a query interpreter and the runtime libraries of LegoBase.
+[Lego Interpreter](lego-core) hosts the query interpreter and the runtime libraries of LegoBase.
-[Legobase Compiler] hosts the transformers and compilation pipeline of LegoBase.
+[Legobase Compiler](lego-compiler) hosts the transformers and compilation pipeline of LegoBase.

 The roadmap for DBLAB includes the open-source release of a second DBMS, a